Eqvaldi-deer/install-scripts/README.md

 * debianmate.sh (stable) ver.1.0
 * debianxfce4.sh (very stable) ver.2.0

+very stable - tested on both VMs and real hardware, no issues

+stable - tested in VMs and real hardware, but some issues may pop up

+semi-stable - same as stable, but has more issues

+unstable - tested in VMs and real hardware, but not recommended for daily use

+experimental - untested, for dev purposes only (USE AT YOUR OWN RISK)

 ### known bugs

-* Mate desktop (nvidia-driver couses everything to be oversized)
+* Mate desktop (nvidia-driver causes everything to be oversized)
 * LXQT mas issues with some usb audio devices.
 * Archlinuxgnome (tested only on a VM)
 * Gbm3 (will not run on low end hardware for example raspi4/400)